 We are proud to announce a reference architecture for Elasticsearch on Oracle Cloud Infrastructure.
 Starting today, you can deploy Elasticsearch, an open source, distributed, RESTful search and analytics engine on Oracle's high-performance cloud by using Terraform templates.

 With this announcement, Oracle Cloud Infrastructure enhances the Big Data ISV ecosystem of partners.
 To get started with Elasticsearch on Oracle Cloud Infrastructure, you can use the Terraform automated deployment template.
-The template performs the steps to deploy and configure Elasticsearch and Kibana: provisions instances and storage, deploys and configures the software, sets up networking and a load balancer, and starts it all.
+We have two templates: "simple" and "cluster".
+The "simple" template deploys Elasticsearch, Kibana, and Logstash on a single VM and the "cluster" template deploys a highly available cluster of Elasticsearch and Kibana.
+This blogs covers the cluster deployment.
+The cluster template performs the steps to deploy and configure Elasticsearch and Kibana: provisions instances and storage, deploys and configures the software, sets up networking and a load balancer, and starts it all.

 The following diagram shows the Elasticsearch and Kibana deployment using the template.

 The following components are part of the deployment:

 Bastion host: A bastion host is used as a NAT instance for Elasticsearch master and data nodes to update and install software from the internet.